 Gan-Shmuel Triathlon - October 26th

-The week before the race I participated in another triathlon.
-This time SPRINT – only halves of the Olympic distances: 750 swimming, 20km on the bike and a short 5km run.
+The week before the race I participate in another triathlon.
+This time a sprint-distance triathlon – only half the distance of the Olympic-distance triathlon: 750 meters swimming, 20 kilometers on the bike and a short 5K run.

-Especially I was glad about the swimming, 23 minutes, 3:02 min for 100 meters.
+I was especially happy with my swimming time, 23 minutes, at 3:02 minutes per 100 meters.

 It went very smoothly and I finished in 1:44.
-I saw on the display that I was third in my age category and went to rest before the ceremony.
+I saw on the display that I had finished third in my age category so I went to rest before the ceremony.

-I came back, to get my medal, but when the time came, another name was called!
+I returned later to receive my medal, but when the time came for the ceremony, another name was called!

-I was quite shocked, but after checking appeared that my name doesn’t show on the list at all.
+I was quite shocked, but after checking it appeared that my name didn't appear on the list at all.

-It took two days and several e-mails to find out what happened, and eventually the answer was that I disqualified!
+It took me two days and several e-mails to find out what had happened, but eventually the answer came that I had been disqualified!

 One time point was missing in my run.

 I was very upset and submitted an appeal.
-I asked which time point on this so short 5km run?!
+I asked them which time point were they referring to in such a short 5K run?!

 It took another week, until I received a confirmation that the appeal was received.

-However, until concluding this book I still haven't received a formal answer.
+However, up until the time of writing I have still not received a formal answer.

 Unofficially, I was told that most probably it was a mistake.

+Chapter 27

-Chapter 27,The secrets of my body.
+The Secrets of my Body

 Tomorrow I’ll run my first half marathon.
-I’m in a good physical condition and trained for this event almost half year.
+I’m in good physical condition and have trained for this event almost half a year.

 But the preparations are never perfect.
-The maximal distance I ran was 18km.
-The additional three kilometers may be quite challenging.
-Also, I haven’t trained much up-hills, and the path is quite steep in at least two parts of the race.
+The maximum distance I have run so far is 18 kilometers.
+The additional three kilometers that I will have to run in the half marathon can be quite challenging.
+Also, I haven’t trained much up hills, and the route is quite steep in at least two parts of the race.

-The weather prognosis is OK, a chilly morning, when we start the race at 6:30am.
-But, also a light rain, which may be less pleasant, at least at the beginning, when I don’t sweat yet.
+The weather forecast is okay, a chilly morning, when we start the race at 6:30am.
+But, also a light rain, which may be not so pleasant, at least at the beginning, when I am not yet sweating.

-I feel the excitement.
+I am feeling the excitement.

-Curious about myself; how it will go?
-How I’ll feel?!
+I'm curious about myself; how will I do?
+How will it feel?!

-I believe that on a good day I can run 21 km in two hours, but a pain in the knee or the forefeet, may force me to slow down.
+I believe that on a good day I can run 21 kilometers in two hours, but a pain in the knee or the forefoot, could force me to slow down.

-Also, the up-hills.
+Also, there are the up-hill climbs.

-So, it can be two and a half hours, or even more.
+So it might be as much as two and a half hours, or even more.

-Although I do know myself quite well, the experience of this long run is quite unpredictable.
+Although I know my body quite well, what I will experience on this long run is quite unpredictable.

-And maybe this is the beauty of it?!
+And maybe that's the beauty of it?!

-Definitely, after the race, I’ll know myself better.
+I will definitely know my body better after the race is completed.

-Two hours with myself is also a good time of diving inside, some thoughts, no thoughts…
+Two hours alone with my thoughts will also give me the opportunity to get inside of myself.
+I may have a few thoughts or possibly no thoughts…

-And above all; how will be the route.
+But above all; what will be the condition of the route?
 It’s supposed to be hilly and beautiful.

-I know the first 6 km and like them (except the uphill part…), but the other 15km?!
+I am already acquainted with the first 6 kilometers and like them (except for the uphill part…), but the other 15 kilometers?!

-Following the uphills there must be also downhills.
-How fast I will descend?!
-It is possible to make big strides when running downhill.
-But it also quite dangerous.
+Following the uphills there must also be downhills.
+How fast will I descend?!
+It is possible to make large strides when running downhill.
+But it can also be quite dangerous.
 Large strides are a major source of injuries, and in my case, the right knee may really not like it…

-I enjoy the excitement, not knowing, but on the other hand depending on myself only.
+I enjoy the excitement of not knowing, of depending on myself alone.